dthigpen/pybudget/README.md

 - Stay flexible: you can adjust categories and notes later without breaking the workflow.
 - Reconcile monthly cash flow: see where extra money goes or where deficits are pulled from.
 - Build and monitor funds (emergency, travel, etc.) with balances and goals.
-- Generate reports in both CSV (structured) and TXT (human-readable).
+- Generate monthly reports in both CSV and TXT.

 ## Non-Goals

-- Double ledger accounting, as seen in tools like hledger or beancount are very powerful but can also be very complicated and tedious.
+- Double-ledger accounting, as seen in tools like hledger or beancount are very powerful but can also be very complicated and tedious.
 I find that this level of complexity can discourage long term usage.

 ## Example Workflow